TightCap: 3D Human Shape Capture with Clothing Tightness Field: Related Work

 \section{Related Work}

-\myparagraph{Human and Garment Modeling.} Most of the early works on human modeling can be categorized as multi-view stereo (MVS) vs. depth fusion based approaches.
-The former~\cite{Furukawa2013, Strecha2008,Newcombe2011,collet2015high} employs correspondence matching and triangulation .
-For example, Collet \etal \cite{collet2015high} uses a dense set of RGB and IR video cameras, producing high quality 3D human results.
-The latter~\cite{Bogo2015detailed, newcombe2015CVPR, Yu2017ICCV, Dou2016TOG} uses active sensors such as structured light and Time-of-Flight (ToF) range scanning (e.g., Microsoft Kinect I and II, respectively) and are of a much lower cost.
-For example, Newcombe \etal \cite{newcombe2015CVPR} compensate for geometric changes due to motion captured from a single RGB-D sensor.
-DoubleFusion \cite{2018DoubleFusion} presents a system to reconstruct cloth geometry and inner body shape based on the parametric body model.
-Their approach allows the subject to wear casual clothing and separately treat the inner body shape and outer clothing geometry.
-Recently, many works use learning based methods with statistical body models, like SMPL \cite{loper2015smpl}, to capture/reconstruct human with clothing \cite{alldieck19cvpr, zheng2019deephuman, bhatnagar2019multi} or recovery human body, like Pavlakos \etal~\cite{Pavlakos2018CVPR} and HMR~\cite{kanazawa2018end}.
-Also, there are some notable works~\cite{Joo2019studio, Joo2018total, Xiang2019CVPR, SMPLX2019}, from Carnegie Mellon University, capturing single or multiple 3D humans from 3D pose and body shape based on the panoptic studio or enhanced SMPL, especially SMPLX~\cite{SMPLX2019}.
+\paragraph{Human and Garment Modeling.} Most of the early works on human modeling can be categorized as multi-view stereo (MVS) vs. depth fusion-based approaches.
+The former approaches~\cite{Furukawa2013, Strecha2008,Newcombe2011,collet2015high} employ correspondence matching and triangulation.
+For example, \citet{collet2015high} use a dense set of RGB and IR video cameras, producing high-quality 3D human results.
+The latter approaches~\citep{Bogo2015detailed, newcombe2015CVPR, Yu2017ICCV, Dou2016TOG, 8708933, li2020robust,pang2021few,suo2021neuralhumanfvv} use active sensors such as structured light and Time-of-Flight (ToF) range scanning (e.g., Microsoft Kinect I and II, respectively), which have a much lower cost.
+For example, DynamicFusion~\citep{newcombe2015CVPR} compensates for geometric changes due to motion captured from a single RGB-D sensor.
+UnstructuredFusion~\citep{8708933} and RoubustFusion~\citep{su2020robustfusion} utilizes serveral RGBD cameras to capture textured 4D human scans.
+Recently, many learning based works utilize statistical body models, like SMPL~\citep{loper2015smpl}, to capture/reconstruct human with clothing ~\citep{alldieck19cvpr, zheng2019deephuman, bhatnagar2019multi, bhatnagar2019mgn} or recover human body~\citep{Pavlakos2018CVPR, kanazawa2018end, Challencap2021, chen2021sportscap} with the 2D keypoint detectors \citep{cao2018openpose,li2019pose2body}.
+Also, some notable works~\citep{Joo2019studio, Joo2018total, Xiang2019CVPR}, from Carnegie Mellon University, capture single or multiple 3D humans from 3D pose and body shape based on the multi-view panoptic studio.
+Similar to their tasks, \citet{SMPLX2019} can also capture face, hand, body and expression with the SMPLX from a single image.
+For other 3D representations of clothed human, \chen{SiCloPe~\cite{natsume2019siclope} utilizes silhouette-based representation for modeling clothed human bodies using deep generative models.
+PIFu~\citep{saito2019pifu} proposes a pixel-aligned implicit representation to digitize detailed clothed humans from images, and PIFuHD~\citep{saito2020pifuhd} formulate a multi-level architecture to address the memory limitations of the hardware.
+PIFusion~\citep{li2020robust} combines learning-based 3D recovery with volumetric non-rigid fusion to generate clothed human scans. \citet{bhatnagar2020ipnet} combines implicit functions and parametric representations to reconstruct 3D models of people.
+Most of these reconstruction works focus on only one of two layers, the top surface layer of human scan or the skin layer of unclothed body shape.
+In TightCap, we model both the cloth and body layer with tightness field, \minor{a specific displacement from the cloth to the body}, and build a data-driven method to estimate body shape and build a multi-layer avatar.}